What is Adjustment of Status?

 Adjustment of Status FAQ

 Check out these frequently asked questions about adjustment of status.
-If you don’t see the answer to your question here, please call our office and schedule a free consultation – we’ll be happy to give you the answers you need.
+If you don’t see the answer to your question here, please call our office and schedule a consultation – we’ll be happy to give you the answers you need.

 Do I Need an Adjustment of Status if My Spouse is a Lawful Permanent Resident?